stevedatadog/katacoda-scenarios/dd101-npm/step3.md

 A couple of issues are readily apparent in the two graphs on the right: A number Retransmits, and some unusually long Round-trip Times.

-Retransmits represent detected failures that are retransmitted to ensure delivery, measured in the count of retransmits from the source.
+Retransmits represent detected failed packets that are retransmitted to ensure delivery, measured in the count of retransmits from the source.
 You can hover over the bars of this graph to see the number of retransmits and the flows in which they occurred.

 Round-trip time is a proxy for latency, measured as the time between a TCP frame being sent and acknowledged.
 Here too, you can hover over the points of the graph to see the round-trip time values and the flows in which they occurred.